Position

 Responsibilities:

-• Develop, implement, and monitor infection prevention and control policies and procedures.
+• Develop, implement, and monitor infection prevention policies and procedures.

-• Provide education and training to healthcare staff on infection prevention and control practices.
+• Provide education and training to staff on infection prevention and control measures.

 Qualifications

-• Bachelor’s degree in Nursing, Public Health, or a related field.
+• Bachelor’s degree in nursing, microbiology, or a related field (Master’s degree preferred).

-• Minimum of 2-3 years of experience in infection prevention and control in a healthcare setting.
+• Minimum of 3-5 years of experience in infection prevention or a related field.

-• Strong knowledge of infection prevention and control principles, practices, and regulatory requirements.
+• Strong knowledge of infection control principles, practices, and regulatory requirements.

 Is becoming a Infection Preventionist a good career path?